-Photo.
-ARP
+Photo: ARP

-The European Investment Bank allocated EUR 700 million for the construction of the Wind Farms Baltic 2 and the Baltic 3 with a total power of 1.44 GW, implemented by Equinor and Polenergia.
-Farms will be built in the Polish Baltic Economic Zone, 22 and 37 km from Brzeg, and their launch is planned for 2028.
-The investment also includes the construction of land energy infrastructure and a service base in Łeba.
-The total value of the project is about PLN 27 billion (without financing costs), and the financing was provided by a consortium of about 30 institutions.
-The projects are strategic for Poland's energy transformation and will be able to power two million households with clean energy.
+The European Investment Bank has allocated €700 million for the construction of the Bałtyk 2 and Bałtyk 3 offshore wind farms, with a total capacity of 1.44 GW, developed by Equinor and Polenergia.
+The farms will be built in the Polish economic zone of the Baltic Sea, 22 and 37 km from the coast, and are scheduled to be operational in 2028.
+The investment also includes the construction of onshore energy infrastructure and a service base in Łeba.
+The total project value is approximately PLN 27 billion (excluding financing costs), and financing was provided by a consortium of approximately 30 institutions.
+The projects are of strategic importance for Poland's energy transition and will be capable of powering two million households with clean energy.

 Source: PAP